Karnes County Detention, TX

 Q

-Can attorneys use virtual visits at Karnes County Detention and are those visits allowed to be recorded?
+Are attorney video visits at Karnes County Detention confidential and can they be recorded?

 Yes.
-Karnes supports Virtual Attorney Visitation (VAV) using Zoom as an alternative to in-person attorney visits.
-No recording is allowed—attorneys and their staff may not audio or video record any virtual or in-person visit, and violations can suspend or revoke VAV privileges.
+Karnes supports virtual attorney visitation (VAV) using Zoom for confidential attorney-client conversations.
+Attorneys and their staff cannot audio or video record any virtual or in-person visit.
+Recording can lead to suspension or revocation of VAV privileges.

 Communication